Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Estimation and Inference

-For pointwise inference, we show in the supplemental appendix that $\sup_{t\in\mathbb{R}} |\P[\widehat{\T}(\bx) \leq t] - \Phi(t)| \to 0$ for each $\bx\in\B$, under standard regularity conditions, and provided that $n h^2 \mathfrak{B}^2(\bx) \to 0$.
-Thus, in this case, $\q_{\alpha} = \Phi^{-1}(1-\alpha/2)$ is an asymptotically valid choice.
-For uniform inference (over $\B$), on the other hand, the stochastic process $(\widehat{\T}(\bx) : \bx\in\B)$ is not asymptotically tight, and thus it does not converge weakly in the space of uniformly bounded real functions supported on $\B$ and equipped with the uniform norm \citep{van-der-Vaart-Wellner_1996_Book,Gine-Nickl_2016_Book}.
-This implies that distribution theory cannot be based on the usual weak convergence arguments for empirical processes.
-Furthermore, the geometry of the manifold $\B$, and the fact that the estimator is based on the signed distance score, requires additional special technical care for establishing asymptotically valid inference procedures.
-We address these issues by we first establishing a novel strong approximation for the entire stochastic process $(\widehat{\T}(\bx) : \bx\in\B)$, assuming the usual ``small'' bias property $n h^2 \sup_{\bx \in \B} \mathfrak{B}^2(\bx) \to 0$.
-We then choose the appropriate $\q_{\alpha}$ for uniform inference because
+Uniform inference over $\B$ is more challenging.
+The stochastic process $(\widehat{\T}(\bx):\bx\in\B)$ is generally not asymptotically tight and therefore does not converge weakly in the space of uniformly bounded real-valued functions on $\B$ equipped with the supremum norm \citep{van-der-Vaart-Wellner_1996_Book,Gine-Nickl_2016_Book}.
+Consequently, classical empirical process arguments based on weak convergence cannot be applied directly.
+Moreover, the geometry of the manifold $\B$ and the reliance on signed distance scores introduce additional technical complications.
+We address these issues through Gaussian approximations for the supremum of $(\widehat{\T}(\bx):\bx\in\B)$, with a stronger process-level coupling provided in the supplemental appendix.
+These approximations allow uniform inference based on critical values $\q_{\alpha}$ satisfying